joeroe/rpaleoclim/cran-comments.md

+This is a patch release.
+The only significant change is to remove rgdal as a suggested dependency, as requested by the rgdal maintainer (https://github.com/joeroe/rpaleoclim/issues/18).

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new submission

-* Possibly misspelled words in DESCRIPTION
-  Karger is a surname; I believe the rest are all spelled correctly.
+R CMD check succeeded